dalehassinger/loveit/themes/LoveIt/vcrocs/content/about/index.en.md

 <center>{{< image src="header.png" caption="">}}</center>

 {{< admonition type=info title="Info" open=true >}}
-The views and opinions expressed on this blog are strictly my own and do not reflect the views and opinions of my employer.
-I blog about subjects and products that I find interesting, and aim to help someone get started on their VCF, VCF Automation, VCF Operations, and Automation Scripts journey by providing some tips, tricks, processes, and code needed.
+This blog reflects my personal views and opinions, not those of my employer.
+I write about topics and products that interest me, sharing tips, processes, and code to help readers begin their journey with VCF, VCF Automation, VCF Operations, and Automation Scripts.
 {{< /admonition >}}

 **My Information:**